vvvk-gh/react/namaste-react/README.md

 > render phase = constructor + render
 > Commit phase = react will update the dom + componentdid mount

-so thats the reason why the above example got that batched construtor and renders and later Did Component mount.
+so thats the reason why the above example got that batched execution of construtor and renders and later Did Component mount.

 [For more details](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/)